radargun/radargun/docs/stages/core.md

 > stop (**optional**) - Set this flag to true in order to terminate the heap dumper.
 Default is false.
 > workers (**optional**) - Specifies on which workers this stage should actively run.
 The result set is intersection of specified workers, groups and roles.
 Default is all workers.

+### remote-monitor-start
+Starts collecting statistics locally on main and each worker node.
+> exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
+If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
+Default is false.
+> groups (**optional**) - Specifies in which groups this stage should actively run.
+The result set is intersection of specified workers, groups and roles.
+Default is all groups.
+> interface-name (**optional**) - Specifies the network interface where statistics are gathered.
+If not specified, then statistics are not collected.
+> jmx-service-url (**optional**) - Remote JMX service url.
+Example: service:jmx:rmi:///jndi/rmi://127.0.0.1:9999/jmxrmi
+> period (**optional**) - Period of statistics collection.
+The default is 1 second.
+> roles (**optional**) - Specifies on which workers this stage should actively run, by their roles.
+The result set is intersection of specified workers, groups and roles.
+Supported roles are [COORDINATOR].
+Default is all roles.
+> thread-dump (**optional**) - Thread Dump.
+Default is false.
+> thread-dump-locked-monitors (**optional**) - Dump all locked monitors.
+Default is true.
+> thread-dump-locked-synchronizers (**optional**) - Dump all locked ownable synchronizers.
+Default is true.
+> workers (**optional**) - Specifies on which workers this stage should actively run.
+The result set is intersection of specified workers, groups and roles.
+Default is all workers.

 ### repeat-begin
 DO NOT USE DIRECTLY.
 This stage is added at the beginning of each repeat.
 > exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
 If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
 Default is false.